 The elevator pitch

 Nice to meet you, I’m Rob!
 I’m a frontend developer from London with an agency background, known for creating digital experiences and web apps for enterprise clients, start-ups, and everyone in between.

 With a first-class degree in design and typography, I am particularly well suited to UI development where I can focus on consistency and a strong UX.
 Understanding design allows me to collaborate confidently with designers to create a best product possible.

-A developer’s toolbelt requires constant updating, so I aim to stay abreast of changes in the industry and keep learning to be able to provide the most solutions most suited to the problem at hand.
+A developer’s toolbelt requires continued maintenance, so I aim to stay abreast of changes in the industry and keep learning to be able to provide the most solutions most suited to the problem at hand.